ChimaRyder/CSIT327F3-VIRTUALPETGACHASYSTEM/README.md

 - Players can view the stats and details of the pets involved in the trade before confirming.
 - Players can modify trade offers if the other party has not yet confirmed the trade.

-### 3.7 Private Message System
+### 3.7 Global Message System
-- Players will be able to send private messages to other players.
+- Players will be able to send messages to other players through the global chat.

 ### 3.8 Player Details
 - Players will have a comprehensive profile, detailing information about their account, achievements, number of pets, and so on.
 These pages are publicly viewed for other players as part of the social aspect of the game.